lasallecast/lasallecast-l5-lasallecastitunes-pkg/CONTRIBUTING.md

 I welcome contributions for this iTunes package.

-Please remember that *this package is designed to integrate with my LaSalle Software*.
+Please remember that *this package is designed to integrate with my LaSalle Software.

 To contribute, please open an issue with your idea/fix; or, submit a Pull Request.